For more than a century, our company has been inventing medicines and vaccines for the world’s most challenging diseases.

-As a global health care company, we have a responsibility to help enable access to medicines, vaccines and quality health care worldwide.
+And we continue to invent new approaches that save and improve lives so that people can positively contribute to a healthier and more hopeful world.
+As a global health care company, in addition to our focus on invention, we have a responsibility to help enable access to medicines, vaccines and quality health care worldwide.

 ALLIANCE TO ADVANCE PATIENT-CENTERED CANCER CARE

 With funding from our company’s Foundation, the Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
 Learn more.

 With support from our company’s Foundation, the Alzheimer’s Association, Massachusetts/New Hampshire chapter, will expand its Dementia Care Coordination program in Massachusetts, and take it to Maine, New Hampshire and Rhode Island.
 Learn more.

 Our company’s Foundation is supporting the American Cancer Society (ACS) to improve patient support and access to cancer care in sub-Saharan Africa and develop guidance to help low- and middle-income countries adopt similar models of care.
 Through a $2 million grant over five years (2019-2023), the Foundation is helping ACS bring its expertise and experience in patient navigation to new countries with a growing burden of cancer.
 Learn more.